majick/entry/README.md

 - Clone the repository and run `bun install` to install dependencies
 - Start the server with `bun run start`

-Bundles can also be installed using Docker.
-Follow [these instructions](https://www.sentrytwo.com/docs/docker) to get started.
+It can also be installed using Docker. ~~Follow [these instructions](https://www.sentrytwo.com/docs/docker) to get started.~~ There used to be instructions on how to install and configure the OCI container, but they are wrong in several places and even link to conflicting information.
+I'd feel bad linking to it.

 The main Bundles repository also includes the source for Bundles related packages.
 These can be found in the [/packages](https://codeberg.org/sentrytwo/bundles/src/branch/master/packages) directory.
 Install directions are detailed for each package in their respective README.
+Note that this link goes to the old, unmaintained, abandoned repo.

 ### Executable (Unsupported/Unmaintained)